Jay Adelson: Boards and advisorships

 Adelson sits on the board of NewAer, Defense.net and Opsmatic.
 In February 2019, Adelson was appointed to IT service management company Megaport Limited's Board of Directors and named Chair of the company's Innovation Committee.
 He also advises companies, including Bonusly, Circa, DAV foundation, Founders Den, Ginkgotree, NewsBasis, Katchall, Nuzzel, Ouya, Permanent, Kiip, SOAK, SiiTV, Urban Airship, August, LoveBook, Graphic.ly, Fflick (sold to Google/YouTube in 2011), RoqBot, Plex, and Attachments.me.

+Personal life

+Adelson met Brenda Shea in May 1994 and they married in June 1996.
+The couple has three children.